Vyral/base-template/_posts/2021-02-17-owning-property-interview-with-ariel-cecalla.md

 9:43—Wrapping up today’s discussion

-I’m so thankful to have had Ariel on with us to discuss this important topic.
-If you have any more specific questions or would like to connect with Ariel, feel free to reach out to me.
+I’m so thankful to have had Arielle on with us to discuss this important topic.
+If you have any more specific questions or would like to connect with Arielle, feel free to reach out to me.
 I would happily set up an introduction for you.